 Some of us previously showed that at levels of calibration control consistent with current and near-future surveys, residual calibration errors are by far the dominant systematic for ISW signal reconstruction~\cite{Muir:2016veb}.
 This motivates us to study their impact in more detail.
 Namely, we would like to study whether the presence of residual calibration errors can be mitigated by combining information from multiple input maps or through better modeling of the contributions of systematics to observed galaxy power.
-We also wish to investigate to what extent residual calibration errors similarly impact the signal to noise of galaxy-CMB cross correlation and, in turn, the significance of ISW detection.
-With this aim, we use ensembles of simulated maps to characterize the performance of ISW reconstruction based on surveys like Euclid and SPHEREx, two proposed wide-angle surveys whose properties are expected to be good for ISW detection and reconstruction.
+We also wish to investigate to what extent residual calibration errors similarly impact the signal-to-noise ratio of galaxy-CMB cross-correlation and, in turn, the significance of ISW detection.
+With this aim, we use ensembles of simulated maps to characterize the performance of ISW reconstruction based on surveys like Euclid and SPHEREx, two proposed wide-angle surveys of which the properties are expected to be good for ISW detection and reconstruction.
 We also consider the benefits of including Planck-like simulations of CMB intensity in the reconstruction effort.

-We begin in Sec.~\ref{sec:method} by describing our model for calibration errors, how we reconstruct the ISW map and evaluate its quality, and which input datasets we use.
-In Sec.~\ref{sec:results} we compare the performance of ISW reconstruction when using one versus multiple surveys, and investigate the impact different assumptions have on the results.
-In Sec.~\ref{sec:SNcal} we relate map reconstruction to the total signal to noise of ISW detection, and we conclude in Sec.~\ref{sec:conclusion}.
+We begin in Sec.~\ref{sec:method} by describing our model for calibration errors, how we reconstruct the ISW map and evaluate its quality, and which input data sets we use.
+In Sec.~\ref{sec:results}, we compare the performance of ISW reconstruction when using one versus multiple surveys and investigate the impact different assumptions have on the results.
+In Sec.~\ref{sec:SNcal}, we relate map reconstruction to the total signal-to-noise ratio of ISW detection, and we conclude in Sec.~\ref{sec:conclusion}.